 This second degree equation with unknown $N$ has a unique positive solution because $96(R_3+1)-N_{1044}$ is negative and the other coefficients are positive.
 Since $N$ has to be an integer, the determined solution is rounded before it is used.

 The resulting architecture was then used to create and train 3DCNNs on WSISCMC--H, WSISCMC--V and WSISCMC--S. The best 3DCNN network and the best 2DCNN network were then selected to be extended to NDPNNs.
 Consequently, each convolution layer of each network was changed to an NDPNN layer with a degree $7$, such that a 2DPNN and a 3DPNN were trained and evaluated on their proper respective datasets.
-Finally, both of them were reduced using the layer-wise degree reduction heuristic described in Algorithm \ref{alg:degree_reduction} with $0$ tolerance to gain computational efficiency and reduce memory usage without sacrificing their accuracy.
+The degree $7$ was chosen because we observed that most usual functions could be well approximated by polynomials of degree $7$ on the interval $[-1,1]$.
+Finally, both of the 2DPNN and the 3DPNN were reduced using the layer-wise degree reduction heuristic described in Algorithm \ref{alg:degree_reduction} with $0$ tolerance to gain computational efficiency and reduce memory usage without sacrificing their accuracy.
 We also fine-tuned a ResNet50V2, an InceptionV3 and a Xception network on the WSISCMC--224 dataset.
 These networks were also trained from scratch and only the best among the fine-tuned and the custom network of each model was selected for evaluation.
+The VOTCSW was not used with ResNet50V2, InceptionV3 and Xception mainly because they are 2D models and due to the fact that fine-tuning is only possible on images of size $224\times224$.
 Every model was trained with the Adam optimizer \cite{adam}, a batch size of $128$ and a learning rate of $10^{-3}$ for $100$ epochs.